- Optimizely Web Experimentation

-A Dynamic Customer Profile (DCP) is a single, actionable view of your customer built from a combination of first and third-party customer data.
-It enables you to deliver consistent, personalized web and mobile experiences for your most valuable customers, and measure the impact of those experiences.
+A Dynamic Customer Profile (DCP) is a single, actionable view of your customer built from a combination of first- and third-party customer data.
+You can deliver consistent, personalized web and mobile experiences for your most valuable customers, and measure the impact of those experiences.

-The following list shows a few examples of the data sources that you can connect to Optimizely through DCP:
+The following list shows examples of the data sources that you can connect to Optimizely Web Experimentation through DCP:

-For example, use DCP in combination with behavioral targeting to create a personalized experience based on a visitor’s browsing behavior during a session, as well as frequent flyer account information, favorite airports, and average purchase amount.
+For example, use DCP in combination with behavioral targeting to create a personalized experience based on a visitor’s browsing behavior during a session, and frequent flyer account information, favorite airports, and average purchase amount.

 This section defines key terms to help you get started.
-If attributes, data sources, and data management platforms are intuitive to you, go to setup.
+You can skip this section if attributes, data sources, and data management platforms are intuitive to you.

 Attributes describe what you know about your individual customers: their favorite products, lifetime value scores, VIP or loyalty memberships, gender, and other historical data.
 These attributes help you create tightly tailored experiences for every known customer who comes to your site.

-A data source such as your CRM, Email Service Provider, data warehouse, or DMP stores individual customer attributes under corresponding customer IDs.
-To use these attributes to personalize your customers’ experiences on your site, create a DCP Table and corresponding Table Attributes.
+A data source such as your CRM, ESP, data warehouse, or DMP stores individual customer attributes under corresponding customer IDs.
+To use these attributes to personalize your customers’ experiences on your site, create a DCP table and corresponding table attributes.

-A DCP Table is used to store records extracted from your data sources and make them available for targeting.
+A DCP table stores records extracted from your data sources and makes them available for targeting.
 Each row in the table represents a customer, and each column represents an attribute describing customers.

-Optimizely’s DCP Service collects and handles the data that you use to deliver personalized messaging.
-The third-party data that you send to Optimizely is stored here.
+Optimizely Web Experimentation's DCP service collects and handles the data that you use to deliver personalized messaging.
+The third-party data that you send to Optimizely Web Experimentation is stored here.

-Optimizely uses a method called “aliasing” to connect all the attributes kept in different tables to a single Optimizely User ID.
-This single ID allows Optimizely to deliver customized experiences based on the data you have on individual customers across different tables.
-See aliasing in our developer docs.
+aliasing to connect the attributes kept in different tables to a single Optimizely Web Experimentation User ID.
+This single ID lets Optimizely Web Experimentation deliver customized experiences based on the data you have on individual customers across different tables.
+See aliasing in the developer documentation.

 Currently, even when we provision or upgrade an account to Personalization Professional, DCP is not automatically included.
 You need to separately place DCP as a standalone feature on the allow list.
 The same is true for your own free employee account.